cournape/garnumpy/README.txt

           installed BLAS/LAPACK) are also supported.
         - SCIPYSANDPKG: a list of packages in scipy sandbox to install
         - TESTNELIB: set to 1 to test the compiled NETLIB LAPACK library
+        - SOURCEFORGEDL: set to a proper sourceforge mirror (redirection often fail).

 Supported softwares:
     - numpy and scipy (in platform)